 ‘‘Agile India is a conference for agile software development and is arranged yearly since 2005.
 Agile India is the largest such conference for Agile and Lean software development in Asia.
 There were 1236 participants from 28 countries and 226 different companies participated.
 Mikael Gislén had a seminar about how to handle conflicts between agile development and quality systems.

 There are various flexible Agile methodologies, i.e. eXtreme Programming, Scrum, Kanban, Lean Startup, DSDM and frameworks such as SAFe and DAD.
-While most of these build on a rigid iteration-based development paradigm, they are also built on a more holistic perspective which has borrowed from social constructivism and complex adaptive systems (CAD).
-While traditional methods avoid changes during development agile development is encouraging them.
+While most of these build on a rigid iteration-based development paradigm, they are also built on a more holistic perspective borrowed from social constructivism and complex adaptive systems (CAD).
+While traditional methods avoid changes during development, agile development encourages them.

-At Gislen Software we use agile methodologies since many years back.
+At Gislen Software, we have used agile methodologies for many years back.
 We use Scrum with some eXtreme Programming practices.
 A short version of the presentation Mikael presented is found below: